zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Audio Volume Indication Callback (reportAudioVolumeIndicationOfSpeakers)
+#### Reports which Users are Speaking and the Speakers' Volume (reportAudioVolumeIndicationOfSpeakers)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine reportAudioVolumeIndicationOfSpeakers:(NSArray<AgoraRtcAudioVolumeInfo *> * _Nonnull)speakers totalVolume:(NSInteger)totalVolume;
 ```

-Same as `audioVolumeIndicationBlock`.
-By default this notification is disabled.
-If you need it, use the `enableAudioVolumeIndication` method to configure it.
+The callback is the same as `audioVolumeIndicationBlock`.
+By default this callback is disabled.
+You can use the `enableAudioVolumeIndication` method to enable/disable this callback.

 <table>
 <colgroup>